-In February 2014, we received a notice of reassessment (the "Notice of Reassessment") wherein the CRA reassessed us and denied the deduction of certain non-capital losses ("Non-Capital Losses") claimed by us for the taxation year ended July 14, 2009.
-Subsequent to receiving the Notice of Assessment, we received a proposal from the CRA pursuant to which the CRA proposed to apply the general anti-avoidance rules to deny the use of non-capital losses, accumulated scientific research and experimental development expenditures and investment tax credits for the taxation years 2009 through 2013 (the "GAAR Proposal").
-Subsequent to receiving the GAAR Proposal, on March 27, 2015 Alaris received further correspondence from the CRA wherein the CRA has advised that, on the basis of the general anti-avoidance rules, it intends to proceed with its reassessment of Alaris' corporate income tax returns to disallow all non-capital losses claimed by Alaris for the taxation years ended December 31, 2009 through December 31, 2013.
-Alaris has received legal (tax) advice that it should be entitled to deduct the Non-Capital Losses and other disputed expenditures and tax credits and that all tax filings to date are correct; as such, Alaris is of the opinion that its tax filings to date are correct and will withstand any reassessment by the CRA.
-Accordingly, Alaris will vigorously defend its tax filing position and has filed a notice of objection ("Notice of Objection") with the CRA in relation to the Notice of Reassessment and has filed a response to the GAAR Proposal.
-Upon filing the Notice of Objection, Alaris was required to pay 50% of the assessed federal tax liability for 2009 (plus interest).
-Alaris' total assessed tax liability (as described in the Notice of Reassessment) for the 2009 year is \$3.6 million (federal portion \$2.6 million) and Alaris paid a deposit of approximately \$1.3 million on that amount, with the remaining amount not payable until the dispute with the CRA is resolved and only if the result is not in Alaris' favor.
-Once Alaris is reassessed on the 2009 through 2013 taxation years, Alaris' aggregate total assessed tax liability (including interest) is expected to be approximately \$26.1 million (including the \$3.6 million mentioned above) and the total aggregate deposits Alaris would be required to pay in order to object to such reassessments would be approximately \$13.1 million (less the \$1.8 million already paid), with the remaining amount not payable until the dispute with the CRA is resolved and only if the result is not in Alaris' favor.
+The Corporation has received notices of reassessment (the "Notices of Reassessment") wherein the CRA reassessed us for the taxation years ended July 14, 2009, December 30, 2009, December 30, 2010, December 30, 2011, December 30, 2012, December 30, 2013 and December 30, 2014.
+Pursuant to the Notices of Reassessment, the CRA has applied the general anti-avoidance rules to deny the use of non-capital losses, accumulated scientific research and experimental development expenditures and investment tax credits for the taxation years 2009 through 2014 (the "GAAR Proposal").
+Based on discussions with legal (tax) counsel, Alaris is of the opinion that its tax filings to date are correct and should withstand the reassessment by the CRA.
+Accordingly, Alaris will vigorously defend its tax filing position and has filed notices of objection ("Notices of Objection") with the CRA in relation to the Notices of Reassessment.
+Upon filing the Notices of Objection, Alaris was required to pay 50% of the assessed federal tax liability for 2009-2014 (plus interest).
+Alaris' total assessed tax liability (including interest) (as described in the Notices of Reassessment and including all Federal and Provincial filings) for the 2009-2014 years are approximately \$34.2 million and the total aggregate deposits Alaris has paid in order to object to such reassessments was approximately \$13.1 million with the remaining amount not payable until the dispute with the CRA is resolved and only if the result is not in Alaris' favor.
 Alaris has adequate capital available to it to pay the maximum amount of all tax liabilities it could incur if it was reassessed on all of its tax filings to date and if these reassessments were ultimately upheld through the tax adjudication process.